Vulfpeck: The Fearless Flyers

 The Fearless Flyers are an instrumental quartet consisting of drummer Nate Smith, bassist Joe Dart, and guitarists Cory Wong and Mark Lettieri.
 The band was formed in 2018 by Vulfpeck founder Jack Stratton who produced the band's music through 2024.
-The band has released two studio albums, four extended plays, two live albums, and has toured in the United Stated and Europe.
+The band has released two studio albums, four extended plays, two live albums, and has toured in the United States and Europe.
 Collaborators who have recorded with the band include Sandra Crouch, Blake Mills, Elizabeth Lea, Chris Thile, Joey Dosik, Grace Kelly, Kenni Holmen and Alekos Syropoulos.
 The band's most recent album titled The Fearless Flyers V was produced by Cory Wong and released in 2025.

 Christmas album

 In 2019, band keyboardist Woody Goss released an album titled A Very Vulfy Christmas, a compilation of eight jazz-style rearrangements of Vulfpeck originals.
 The tracks feature drummer Dana Hall and bassists Matt Ulery and Joe Fee.

 Vulf Vault

 In 2020, Vulf Records started issuing vinyl-exclusive compilation albums under the Vulf Vault heading.
 The first was an album of eight songs featuring Antwaun Stanley followed by an album of eleven songs written by Woody Goss.
 Compilation albums highlighting the works of Katzman and Dart were issued in 2021.
 In 2022 Vulf Records released an album of original recordings titled Vulf Vault 005: Wong's Cafe.
 Highlighting the works of Cory Wong and produced by him, the album included contributions by Eddie Barbash.
 Later in 2022 the label released an album of new recordings by Vulfmon (Jack Stratton's solo alias) titled Vulf Vault 006: Here We Go Jack.
 The album included contributions by David T. Walker, Monica Martin, Mike Viola and others.